 In 2004/5, 59 inhumations and 13 cremated burials were excavated at 3 Driffield Terrace; part of the vast Roman cemetery situated on the Mount, outside the city walls.
 A few months later, 23 inhumations and one cremation were uncovered at 6 Driffield Terrace.
-Of the individuals found, 39 (58%) had been decapitated; several had their heads placed in burial at different points in relation to their body.
+They were all young male adults.
+Cuts to the neck bones of 40 individuals (48.7%) indicated they had been decapitated, but the number of decapitations could have been higher.
+Several individuals had their heads placed in the graves in unusual positions, such as near the feet.

 The high proportion of younger adult males and frequency of violent trauma could indicate they were gladiators.
-The demographic profile at Driffield Terrace most closely resembles a recently excavated burial ground of the 2nd and 3rd century AD at Ephesus, in ancient Greece.
-This has been interpreted as a burial ground for gladiators.
+The demographic profile at Driffield Terrace most closely resembles a burial ground of the 2nd and 3rd century AD at Ephesus, in ancient Greece.
+Excavated in 1993, this has been interpreted as a burial ground for gladiators.

-The Roman army had a minimum height for recruitment and fallen soldiers would match the young adult profile of the cemetery.
-The mix of adults from Britain and abroad could suggest the later practice of enlisting soldiers locally.
+The Roman army had a minimum height for recruitment and fallen soldiers would match the young adult profile of the Driffield Terrace cemetery.
+The mix of adults from Britain and abroad in this burial ground could suggest the later practice of enlisting soldiers locally.

 The burials took place over the 2nd and 3rd centuries AD, possibly into the 4th.
-This means that an interpretation of a single “mass execution” of members of the Imperial Court after Septimius Severus’ death in York in AD 211 cannot be the whole story.
+This disproves the theory that the burials are the result of a “mass execution” of members of the Imperial Court after Emperor Septimius Severus’ death in York in AD 211.

-Their relative uniformity in age and sex, their above average height, and their burial in the area of The Mount, one of the most high-status cemeteries of Roman York, does not suggest that they were slaves.
+The relative uniformity in age and sex of the individuals, their above average height, and their burial in the area of The Mount, one of the most high-status cemeteries of Roman York, does not suggest that they were slaves.

 The discussion continues through this multi-faceted project which is providing a series of training opportunities, new genomic, isotopic and osteological research, and resources to create a touring exhibition ensuring that this important element of our collection is made accessible to a much wider UK based audience.